fayekelmith/hub75-pio-rs/README.md

 ## Features

-- Supports LED matrices up to 64x32 pixels with 1:16 scanline
+- Supports LED matrices with configurable scan rates (1:16, 1:32, 1:64)
 - High refresh rate (approx. 2100 Hz with 24 bit color depth on a 64x32 display)
 - Does not utilize CPU for clocking out data to the display – all the work is